Momellouky/jobme/README.md

 ## Running the project

 To run the project in your localhost.
-It would be easy to clone the **docerize** branch.
+It would be easy to clone the **dockerize** branch.
 Then, build and run the docker image.

-You can interacte with the model via an HTTP request throught POSTMAN (or equivalent), or you can directly start the web UI via a `npm start` command.
+You can interacte with the model via an HTTP request through POSTMAN (or equivalent), or you can directly start the web UI via a `npm start` command.

 **STEP 1**: